teeeeeegz/focused-work/_pages/presskit.md

 ## Pricing

-Focused Work is free, with the option of a yearly subscription, or one-time purchase to unlock all features.
+Focused Work is free to download, with the option of a $9.99 yearly subscription, or $19.99 one-time purchase to unlock all features.
 Focused Work is a universal app for iPhone and iPad. (and macOS - soon)

-## Release Date
+## Original Release Date

-Focused Work will be launching on September 8th 2020.
+Focused Work launched to the Apple App Store on September 8th 2020.

 ## Availability

-Focused Work is currently in beta testing, but will be available in all territories that the App Store supports.
+Focused Work is available in all territories that the App Store supports, and can be downloaded [here](https://apps.apple.com/us/app/id1523968394).

-To jump on the TestFlight beta [click here](https://testflight.apple.com/join/0cdZsG77).

-It is currently available for pre-order on the [App Store](https://apps.apple.com/us/app/id1523968394).

 If you'd like to be kept in the loop with major updates, please check out this [this page](https://forms.gle/5d9oopQpLitn4PP6A).